 Step 2: Pre-Registering for Your Other Courses

 As an incoming First-Year student, you'll be pre-registering over the summer for your fall term courses.
-As you look over the online course catalog and begin to consider your options, we encourage you to watch the "Welcome to Carleton" video, which includes some valuable advice about course selection.
+Look over the online course catalog on the Registrar's website and begin to consider your options.
+A little later this summer we will be posting a "Welcome to Carleton" video, which will include some valuable advice about course selection.
 If you still have questions, we encourage you to contact the Registrar's office (507-222-4288), the Dean of the College office (507-222-4300) or the Dean of Students office (507-222-4075).
-You may also wish to use the "Carleton College Class of 2018" Facebook page where you will get answers to your questions from current Carleton students.
 Early in New Student Week you will meet with your liberal arts adviser to discuss your pre-registration and make any changes that the two of you decide are appropriate.

 Registration Help screens

 All new students will pre-register for Fall courses via The Hub.
 Access The Hub here or by clicking "The Hub" icon on the Registrar's homepage.
-Log in as yourself and access the "Student" menu.
+Log in as yourself.
 Help pages are available for some links within The Hub, including specific instructions regarding web registration functionality.

 ** (Transfer students click here for instruction)

 Pre-Registering for your other two courses